South Africa, Australia heading in different directions

-Johannesburg, April 4, 2018 (AFP) - - The cold numbers tell a convincing story of South African superiority in their 3-1 Test series win over Australia.
+Johannesburg (AFP) - The cold numbers tell a convincing story of South African superiority in their 3-1 Test series win over Australia.

 What will not be reflected in the scorecards are the controversial incidents that led to Cricket Australia and new captain Tim Paine reassessing the way the country plays cricket.